What is Tone in Art?

 Ready to Try it Out For Yourself?

-So what is tone in art?
+What is tone in art, you ask?
 Now you know!
 There's nothing difficult about it - once you know what you want to say, you have four ways of using tone to help you say it.

 You've probably decided which one of the above artist's examples appeals to you the most.
 Remember, you're not stuck with their subject matter - the different ways of using tone will work just as well with any subject.

-So, add tone to your tool box, along with any other art elements you like to work with, and you'll be amazed at the difference it will make to your art!
+So, add the tone element to your tool box, along with any other elements you like to work with, and you'll be amazed at the difference it will make to your art!

 Have a go - you can do it!